tullyelly/tullyelly.com/README.md

 ---

-## 🌐 SEO & Crawl Directives

-Robots and sitemap metadata routes live in `app/robots.ts` and `app/sitemap.ts`, providing baseline crawl directives and a simple sitemap for top-level pages.

----

 ## 🗃️ Database

-This project requires a **Postgres** database.
+This project requires a **Postgres** database and NextAuth secrets.

-- `DATABASE_URL` – runtime connection string
-- `TEST_DATABASE_URL` – local tests

 Set `NEXT_PUBLIC_DEBUG_DB_META=1` to expose `/api/env-check` with redacted database env vars for debugging.